LehighIAC/ITAC-Automation/README.md

 commit changes (github desktop) and push change (github desktop)

-go to github website and send a pull request WITH comments of proposed changes
+go to github website and send a pull request WITH comments of proposed changes (github desktop, branch -> pull request)

 Admin can apporove and merge